GoodforGod/graalvm-hint/README.md

 </build>
 ```

-## Examples

-Below are illustrated examples for usage of such library.

-### ReflectionHint
+## ReflectionHint

-You can read more about GraalVM reflection configuration [here](https://www.graalvm.org/reference-manual/native-image/Reflection/).
+You can read more about GraalVM reflection configuration [in official documentation here](https://www.graalvm.org/reference-manual/native-image/Reflection/).

 There are available access hints:
 - allPublicFields